 In the future, Peter plans to pursue a career within the expanding field of antibody therapeutics.
 His strong knowledge of general immunology and antibody generation in combination with the industrial experience he has gained at CDRD would make him a strong contributor to any antibody development team.

-Dr. Derek van Pel is currently a Post-Doctoral researcher in the Screening Division at CDRD.
+Dr. Derek van Pel is currently a Post-Doctoral Fellow in the Screening Division at CDRD.
 Born and raised on Vancouver Island, Derek received his Ph.D. in Biochemistry and Molecular Biology at the University of British Columbia in 2012.
 In his Ph.D. research, Derek utilized cutting-edge yeast and human genomic techniques to identify conserved genetic interactions that reveal novel anticancer therapeutic targets.

 Derek’s current role at CDRD is in assay development.
 He brings to bear a vast repertoire of skills as he approaches new problems, drawing from a broad background in biochemistry, molecular biology, and genetics.
 His expertise is primarily in human tissue culture and gene silencing, which he uses to probe chemical-genetic interactions; additionally, he develops novel in vitro biochemical assays to identify small-molecule inhibitors for further therapeutic development.

 Derek’s long-term goal is to develop a research program that combines modern high-throughput biological techniques with drug discovery, applied exclusively to human health.
 He believes his time at CDRD will be instrumental in developing the skills, connections, and insights into the drug development process necessary to achieve his goals.